 IC 31-34-20-1(a)(6) authorizes the court to order parents, guardians, and custodians to complete services recommended by DCS and approved by the court under IC 31-34-16 [parental participation petitions], IC 31-34-18 [predispositional reports], and IC 31-34-19 [dispositional hearings].
 The verified parental participation petition, titled "In the Matter of the Participation of , the Parent, Guardian, or Custodian of " may be filed only by the DCS attorney, the Guardian ad Litem, or the Court Appointed Special Advocate.
 IC 31-34-16-1.
-The petition must allege that: (1) the respondent is the child's parent, guardian, or custodian; (2) the child has been adjudicated a CHINS; (3) the parent, guardian, or custodian should: (A) obtain assistance in fulfilling obligations as a parent, guardian, or custodian; (B) provide specified care, treatment or supervision for the child; (C) work with a person providing care, treatment, or rehabilitation for the child; or (D) refrain from direct or indirect contact with the child.
+The petition must allege: (1) that the respondent is the child's parent, guardian, or custodian; and (2) that the child has been adjudicated a child in need of services.
+A petition seeking participation may recommend that the parent, guardian, or custodian should do one or more of the following: (1) obtain assistance in fulfilling obligations as a parent, guardian, or custodian; (2) provide specified care, treatment or supervision for the child; (3) work with a person providing care, treatment, or rehabilitation for the child; (4) refrain from direct or indirect contact with the child; (5) participate in a mental health or addiction treatment program.
 IC 31-34-16-3.
 The court may hold a hearing on the petition concurrently with a dispositional hearing or a dispositional modification hearing, and shall enter a decree if the court finds that the allegations in the petition are true.
 IC 31-34-16-4(a), (c).
-If the order concerns participation of a parent, the court shall advise the parent that failure to participate as required by the court order can lead to [involuntary] termination of the parent-child relationship.
+If the order concerns the participation of a parent, the court shall advise the parent that failure to participate as required by the court order can lead to [involuntary] termination of the parent-child relationship.
 IC 31-34-16-4(b).